A class incumbent is responsible for directing, planning and coordinating all treatment and security programs for a youth rehabilitation facility.

-Oversees a staff of 5 managerial/administrative, 20 professional and 80 para-professional, clerical and/or labor/trades employees at a 24 hour facility.
+Oversees a staff of 5 managerial/administrative and 80-100 para-professional and clerical employees at a 24-hour correctional facility.

 Nature and Scope

-The incumbent in this class reports to the Director, Division of Youth Rehabilitation Services.
-Other staff reporting to this same superior are the Deputy Director, 2 Detention Center Administrators, Probation/Aftercare Administrator, Internal Affairs Officer, Maintenance Superintendent and Administrative Officer.
-The incumbent is responsible for overseeing the planning, development and implementation of programs for the care, custody and security and treatment of youths assigned to the institution by the Court system.
-Work includes formulating institutional policies, evaluating the effectiveness of security, counseling, recreational and pastoral programs and coordinating the educational program with central administrative staff.
-An incumbent develops long range plans for programmatic and staff changes, develops staff training programs and ensures adherence of staff to program objectives, department directives divisional policies and procedures and State/Federal rules and regulations.
-A class incumbent supervises staff in program operations and ensuring implementation of policies and procedures.
-In addition, the incumbent prepares estimated annual budget, monitors expenditures of current year's operating budget and represents management in the negotiation of labor contracts.
-A significant aspect of the work involves presenting the institution to community groups and promoting community involvement in institutional programs.
+An incumbent in this class reports to the Director or Deputy Director of the Division of Youth Rehabilitative Services.
+An incumbent is responsible for the total operations of a 24-hour secured youth rehabilitation facility including overseeing the planning, development and implementation of programs for the care, custody, security and treatment of youths committed to the institution by the Court system.
+Work includes formulating institutional policies, evaluating the effectiveness of rehabilitative, treatment, security, and recreational programs and coordinating the educational program with Department staff.
+An incumbent develops long range plans for staffing and rehabilitative programs, develops staff training requirements and ensures staff adherence to program objectives and compliance with department directives, divisional policies and procedures, State/Federal rules and regulations, and national best practice standards.
+A class incumbent supervises staff in facility operations, ensuring effective implementation of policies, procedures and programs.
+In addition, an incumbent prepares annual budget requests, monitors expenditures of current year's operating budget and represents management in labor negotiations and hearings.
+A significant aspect of the work involves presenting the institution to community groups and system stakeholders to promote collaboration and understanding of institutional programs.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.